Outdoor Burning: Best Practices

 Open burning is only permitted when the Venting Index is 65 or greater and particulate matter (PM 2.5) concentration is less than 15 µg/m3.
 Anyone that is caught burning without a Burning Permit or breaking the rules of their permit may be subject to fines up to $2000.

 Residents with a valid permit are required to check the air quality conditions on the day that they want to burn.
 Conditions are updated daily at approximately 8:00am.
 The conditions can also be accessed by calling 1-855-262-BURN(2876).

-Even when conditions allow for burning, fires should not start until after 10 am as the venting index is rarely good in the morning, and daily measurements are based on afternoon venting conditions.
+When conditions allow for burning, fires should not be started until after 10 am as the venting index is rarely good in the morning, and daily measurements are based on afternoon venting conditions.

-Only "Permitted burning materials" are allowed to be burned: that means untreated wood, prunings, branches, tree trunks, or other vegetation that have been allowed to DRY for at least two years.
+Only "Permitted burning materials" are allowed to be burned: that means untreated wood, prunings, branches, tree trunks, or other vegetation which have been DRY for at least two years.